cefjic/frontend-technical-test/README.md

+# About my app

+I took ~10 hours to make this app, including 3 hours to write unit tests (separated on some days).

+# Process

+I have started by create navigation page with conversation with error 500 and 404.
+After that I added messaging.
+I have based my design on desktop Messages app from Apple.

+To get messages from other users, I have used SWR.
+It allows to auto refresh datas simply.

+# Unit Tests

+When my app was good for me, I have added some tests.

+I Dont want to have a 100% coverage.
+You can show coverage by running `yarn test:coverage` to see coverage.
+Apart from the Form component every components are globally tested, utils are globally tested, and App page is tested (but not index).

+I searched to make differents tests likes component with mock or function tests.

+I have never used testing-library but Enzyme to write my unit tests, so it was more long to write them.

+# Features

+I have make basic features.

+I have not added bonus 1.

+Bonus 2 is added, by differents ways.
+For SSR 500 returns, 500 page exists.
+For messages updates, I have added toasts when errors are catched.

+---

 # Context :

 At leboncoin, our users can share messages about a transaction, or ask for informations about any products.